OmarLines/Hackathon-2026/README.md

 Test admin password: `admin`

+You cna also sign up for a new account to test it.

 ## The Problem: Paper-Based Friction
 Early years professionals and healthcare staff (such as midwives or nursery workers) currently navigate a heavily manual, paper-based workflow to refer families to Family Hubs.
 The existing 4-page PDF ("Request for Children's Centre Service") creates significant administrative friction:
 - **No Visibility:** Neither the referrer nor the family can track the progress of a referral once sent.